 25 Tuesday Jun 2013

-America, California, Celebs, Debbie Reynolds, desert, Happy Endingz Eco Swimwear, Mister Parker's, Palm Canyon Drive, Palm Springs, Palm Springs Hotels, Palm Springs Walk of Stars, Parker, Parker Hotel, Parker Palm Springs, roadtrip, St Tropez, Stay, United States, Vanessa Rivers
+America, California, Celebs, Debbie Reynolds, desert, Happy Endingz Eco Swimwear, Luxury, Mister Parker's, Palm Canyon Drive, Palm Springs, Palm Springs Hotels, Palm Springs Walk of Stars, Parker, Parker Hotel, Parker Palm Springs, roadtrip, St Tropez, Stay, United States, Vanessa Rivers

 Fourteen years ago hundreds gathered on Palm Canyon Drive to honor my grandma, Debbie Reynolds, with a star on the Palm Springs Walk of Stars.

 “I love Palm Springs; I lived in Palm Springs until my second husband lost our home,” she announced.
 “These moments mean a lot to me.
 I had a great career – a stinking personal life – but everything else has been fabulous.”

 My favorite memories of growing up with Debbie Reynolds as my grandma were the nights I was lucky enough to get her all to myself, sharing cheap wine and expensive memories.
 I have listened to many stories of what Grandma Debbie was not so found of (mostly her ex-husbands), and I have also heard many fascinating depictions of the people and places she loves dearly.
 One of those places is Palm Springs.